Vegetarian's Japan Guide

 How Much Does It Cost to Take a Taxi in Japan?

-• You can use the Taxi Fare Calculator to determine approximately how much it might cost to get to your destination by taxi.
+• You can use the Taxi Fare Calculator to determine approximately how much it might cost you to get to your destination by taxi.

 • Refer to HERE for the taxi rates of each of the prefectures in Japan.
-You can translate it using Google Chrome’s translation function at the right of the address bar.
+You can translate it by using Google Chrome’s translation function at the right of the address bar.

 How to Let the Taxi Driver Know Where You Want to Go in Japan

-If you don’t speak Japanese and didn’t use an app to book a taxi, write the address on paper or type it on your phone.
+If you don’t speak Japanese and you didn’t use an app to book a taxi, write the address on paper or type it on your phone.
 The driver will also appreciate it if you let him know the landmark of the place you want to go.

 For example, instead of giving the taxi driver your hotel’s address, it will be easier for him if you also tell him the hotel name and the station that the hotel is close to.